8 Best Keuka Lake Wineries to Visit in the Finger Lakes

 Can I Bring My Kids to the Wineries?

-Unlike regions like Napa and Sonoma, many of the Finger Lakes wineries are fine with the kiddos joining.
+Many of the Finger Lakes wineries are fine with the kiddos joining.
 Some even offer grape juice or other non-alcoholic beverages to keep the little sippers happy.
 Just keep in mind that policies vary, so check the winery’s website before packing up the crew.